 Our Geriatric Assessment Clinic provides comprehensive health screenings and medical tests for older adults.
 The assessment is typically covered by Medicare and other major health insurance companies and requires a referral from a primary care physician.
 The Geriatric Assessment may take several hours to complete, and may take place over the course of two to three visits to us.
 Below is a detailed list of the types of procedures you will undergo at your assessment:

-- As part of the assessment you may be referred to a neuropsychologist to determine strengths and weaknesses in thinking and memory.
+- As part of the assessment you may be referred to a neuropsychologist to determine strengths and weaknesses in thinking and memory, have a pharmacist review medications, and be followed by a care consultant.
 We may also request other testing such as lab work, MRI or CT scan of the brain.

 - At a follow-up visit there will be list of recommended strategies for families and caregivers individualized to the findings of your assessment.